chsh

 Note: If Waybar fails to start, make sure PipeWire is running.

-Install elogind session management along with D-Bus inter-process communication mechanism and enable both services
+Install elogind for session management along with D-Bus for inter-process communication and enable both services

 # xbps-install elogind